NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.10 =
+This update includes a new Spanish translation and a few minor fixes.
+Updating isn't necessary for most people.

 = 1.4.9 =
 This update fixes a bug that made it difficult for iOS 8 users to select a date and time in their bookings.
 I strongly recommend you update.